ArchBacon/procedural-planets/index.md

 layout: default
 ---

-Having an interest procedural content generation and playing Stellaris with friends online, I decided that i, too, want to generate my own planets.
+Having an interest procedural content generation and playing Stellaris with friends online, I decided that I, too, want to generate my own planets.
 Joakim Larsen has made stuff for Stellaris, and has been a big inspiration in deciding that I do indeed want to create my own planets.
 He has a page on ArtStation with some of the planets that I used as a goal for this project. <a href="https://jlarsen.artstation.com/projects/OJ1GJ">Check out his page for yourself!</a>